tummfm/jax-sgmc/docs/usage/scheduler.rst

 Setup Schedulers
 ==================

-A scheduler can be a combination of specific schedulers, which control only a single parameter, for example the step size.
+A scheduler is a combination of specific schedulers, which control only a single parameter, for example the step size.
 Specific schedulers for different variables are combined into a basic scheduler via :func:`jax_sgmc.scheduler.init_scheduler`, which updates all